eclipsesource/tabris-js/doc/modules.md

 ## npm Support

-Tabris.js supports loading [npm](https://www.npm.org) modules, though he compatibility of the module depends on the API it expects.
+Tabris.js supports loading [npm](https://www.npm.org) modules, though the compatibility of the module depends on the API it expects.

 Use the [npm command line interface](https://www.npmjs.org/doc/) to install any Tabris.js compatible module into your project folder.